bhisaac/5eFP/5eFP-SRD.md

 Your innate magic comes from draconic magic that was mingled with your blood or that of your ancestors.
 Most often, sorcerers with this origin trace their descent back to a mighty sorcerer of ancient times who made a bargain with a dragon or who might even have claimed a dragon parent.
 Some of these bloodlines are well established in the world, but most are obscure.
 Any given sorcerer could be the first of a new bloodline, as a result of a pact or some other exceptional circumstance.

-#### Dragon Ancestor

-Choose one type of dragon as your ancestor.
+**_Dragon Ancestor_.** Choose one type of dragon as your ancestor.
 The damage type associated with each dragon is used by features you gain later.
+You can speak, read, and write Draconic.
+Additionally, you gain advantage on CHA checks while interacting with dragons.

 **Draconic	Ancestry**
 | Dragon | Damage	Type |